SkoolNotes/Taproot/2020HIST201/KBWeightAgnosticNN.md

 Animals can perform tasks when they are born without prior experience to the world.
 If the brain is pre-wired, then learning new from experience would cause a loss of the old skill.
 What gives?

-WANNs can perform tasks regardless of the weights in its connections.
+WANNs can perform tasks regardless of the weights in its connections by operating off of a pre-made structure.

 ## NEAT